 “Each of these renewable energy lease sales are significant steps forward in the President's all-of-the-above energy strategy and call for action on climate change,” said Director Beaudreau.
 “Harnessing the enormous potential of offshore wind will create jobs, increase our energy security and provide abundant sources of clean renewable power.”

 BOEM auctioned the Wind Energy Area offshore Rhode Island and Massachusetts as two leases, referred to as the North Lease Area (Lease OCS-A0486) and the South Lease Area (Lease OCS-A0487).
 The North Lease Area consists of about 97,500 acres and the South Lease Area covers about 67,250 acres.
-For a map of the Wind Energy Area, click here.
+Here is a map of the Wind Energy Area.
 The sale received $3,838,288 in high bids.
 The auction lasted 1 day, consisting of 11 rounds before determining the provisional winner.
 In addition to Deepwater Wind New England, LLC, the following companies participated in the auction: Sea Breeze Energy, LLC; and US Wind Inc.

 “Now that we have identified Deepwater Wind as the provisional winner of this auction, we look forward to executing the lease and reviewing their Site Assessment Plan for the lease area,” said Director Beaudreau.